 On the other hand, if you live in an arid climate, you can use native ground covers and special types of grasses to make the most of the limited water supply.
 It reduces the carbon footprint of your garden and helps you to make the most of the limited resources.
 A strategically designed patio or pathway with dry green elements also makes for a stunning look.

 - Choose between traditional and modern styles – Typically, there are two major types of backyard paving styles, traditional and modern.
 If you prefer a chic and contemporary look that goes well with the clean lines and modern minimal architecture of your home, you may go with pavers made from porcelain, chamfer blocks, sandstone, and more.
 On the other hand, if you have an old rustic home with a style that reflects its age, you’re better off with a traditional paving style.
 Choose from tumbled block paving, river sandstone flags, and other such materials for this style.
+You can also hire experts from landscaping Oakland County MI to help you achieve which style you prefer for your garden.

 - Get rid of the boundaries – You may have a small backyard and want a cozy setting for your patio with a tiny garden by the side.
 In this case, you can choose to completely blur out the boundaries between the indoors and the outdoors with the right materials and colors.
 You can pave the patio with materials and colors similar to the adjoining wall.
 However, you need to choose the materials carefully.
 While the wall and patio material may look the same, the patio slabs, stones, or tiles need to be textured for grip.